-[Regulation 35 amended in Gazette 20 Mar 2007 p.
+[Regulation 35 amended: Gazette 20 Mar 2007 p.
 1019.]

 36. Unsuitable premises not to be registered

 The Board shall not register veterinary premises unless the Board is satisfied that those premises are suitable for the purpose for which they are proposed to be used.